-This concert at New York’s Lincoln Center traverses the spectacular musical landscape of German Romanticism with chamber music works by Schumann and Strauss.
+This concert at New York’s Lincoln Center traverses the spectacular musical landscape of German Romanticism with a chamber music masterwork by Richard Strauss.

 With the Alvin Ailey American Dance Theater

 With Brigitte Engerer, Boris Berezovsky, Jean-Philippe Collard, Yves Henry, Guillaume de Chassy and Jean-Claude Pennetier – Pianoscope Festival 2008 in Bea...